levgiorg/Smart-Home-P2P-Energy-Trading-RL/README.md

 - **Smart Home Energy Management**: Optimizes HVAC operation, battery charging/discharging, and price-setting strategies
 - **Reinforcement Learning Optimization**: DDPG algorithm with advanced neural network architecture
 - **Anti-Cartel Mechanisms**:
-  - **Detection-based (Reward-Based)**: Monitors price patterns and applies penalties when cartel-like behavior is detected
+  - **Detection-based (referred to as "Reward-Based" in the paper)**: Monitors price patterns and applies penalties when cartel-like behavior is detected
-  - **Ceiling-based (Threshold-Based)**: Enforces a maximum price threshold below the grid price
+  - **Ceiling-based (referred to as "Threshold-Based" in the paper)**: Enforces a maximum price threshold below the grid price
+  - **Baseline (referred to as "No Control Method" in the paper)**: No anti-cartel mechanism applied
 - **Comprehensive Environment Simulation**: Realistic modeling of HVAC systems, battery storage, energy generation, and peer-to-peer trading
 - **Extensive Evaluation Framework**: Analysis across multiple metrics including energy efficiency, price competitiveness, and trading profits